 The Atacama Desert holds the record for the oldest desert in the world.
 It also happens to be one of the driest in the world.
 There are parts of this desert that have experienced no reported rainfall in a given year.
 Visually different than any other desert in the world, the Atacama is often compared to Mars.
 In fact, many movies have been shot on this 600-mile plateau west of the Andes Mountains.
 Fly into Santiago to get your adventure started.

 Uyuni Salt Flat, Bolivia

 Located in Bolivia, the Uyuni Salt Flat is the largest salt flat in the world.
 In the dry season, you’re able to see that patterns emerge from the texture and grain of the salt formations while in the wet season you can expect to see huge reflections.
 This place is affectionately referred to as ‘where Heaven meets Earth’ and for good reason.
-The Uyuni Salt Flats are over 11,000 feet about sea level so plan for a bit of acclimatization.
+The Uyuni Salt Flats are over 11,000 feet above sea level so plan for a bit of acclimatization.
 Getting there will most likely start in La Paz before visiting the small town on Uyuni.

 Karijini National Park, Australia

 Western Australia’s Karijini National Park is packed with waterfalls and swimming holes.
 The beautiful blue water pools set in the red dirt create a stunning landscape while the park gigantically gives that authentic Australia outback feeling.
 To get to Karjini National Park you’ll fly into Paraburdoo Airport, from there it is a 100km road trip.
 Who doesn’t love a road trip Down Under?!

 Derawar Fort, Pakistan